givedirectly/Google-Partnership/README.md

     export CYPRESS_RECORD_KEY=<record key>
     yarn run cypress run --record
     ```

+*  *[Optional]* If you are running on Linux and seeing issues with Chrome, or
+   working on a Google internal machine, install  and use [Chromium](https://www.chromium.org)
+for tests.
+Install via the usual `apt-get`-style channels.
+This should be
+relatively straightforward on most systems, but is difficult/impossible on
+Google-internal machines.
+If you have difficulty, you can [download a latest
+version](https://download-chromium.appspot.com) and unzip it.
+Then create a
+link, via `sudo ln -s /path/to/file/in/extracted/zip/named/chrome-wrapper
+/usr/bin/chromium` so that Cypress knows how to find it easily.

 * *[Optional]* Install `ogr2ogr` command line tool (part of the gdal library) if you ever need to
 convert between geo-data types.
 This will most often be used to convert geo data to earth